retirement-home/senior/README.md

 ```sh
 senior clone git@gitlab.com:exampleuser/mystore.git
 ```
-Without specifing another store name (using `-s`), the default name will be `mystore` in this example.
+Without specifying another store name (using `-s`), the default name will be `mystore` in this example.
-Someone who already has access to the store can then add you to the recipients:
+Someone who already has access to the store can then add you to the recipients via
 ```sh
 senior add-recipient "<PUBLIC KEY>" "<ALIAS>"
 ```